intuit/standardly/.github/issue_template/feature_req_template.md

 Before you submit an issue, ensure that the issue is not already found in this list.

-If you are absolutely sure that this issue isnt already open, clearly describe the problem providing the reason why you believe it needs to be solved.
+If you are absolutely sure that this issue isn't already open, clearly describe the problem providing the reason why you believe it needs to be solved.
 If this is a bug please include steps to reproduce the bug, including logs / screenshots as appropriate

 ---

 name: Feature Request
 about: You have an idea?
 We are all ears!
 title: ''